Tiantongyuan station

-Tiantongyuan station (天通苑站 (Tiāntōngyuàn Zhàn)) is a subway station on Line 5 of the Beijing Subway.
+Tiantongyuan station (天通苑站 (Tiāntōngyuàn Zhàn)) is an interchange station between Line 5 and Line 18 of the Beijing Subway.
+The Line 5 station opened on October 7, 2007, and the Line 18 station opened on December 27, 2025.

 History

 Line 5

 It is known as Tiantongyuanxi station during construction.
 It was suggested to renamed to Tiantongyuan station or Taipingzhuang station in October 2005, and officially named as Tiantongyuan station.

 Line 18

 Construction started on 14 November 2022.
-It is expected to open in 2025.
+It opened on December 27, 2025.

-Station layout
+Station features

-The station has 2 elevated side platforms.
+The station has 2 elevated side platforms for Line 5 and an underground island platform for Line 18.

 Exits

-There are 2 exits, lettered A and B. Exit A is accessible.
+There are 6 exits, lettered A, B, C, D, E1 and E2.
+Exit A is accessible via a ramp and Exits C and E2 are accessible via elevators.